Defi-Board-Options-Exchange/java-dboe-labs/README.md

 With DBOE Smart Contract addresses found in step 3 above (e.g. clearing_house or ob_address)

-Granting Spending Limit (both USDT and Long & Short Option) to Clearing House in order to start trading Usual approve() on USDT
+5. Granting Spending Limit (both USDT and Long & Short Option) to Clearing House in order to start trading
+a) Usual approve() on USDT
-For Options, Users can either do one by one as regular ERC20 tokens or call function enableTrading(bytes32 _und, uint256 _exp) on the clearing house smart contract.
+b) For Options, Users can either do one by one as regular ERC20 tokens or call function enableTrading(bytes32 _und, uint256 _exp) on the clearing house smart contract.
 Two input parameters are underlying and expiry.

-to submit prices, there are two methods, one for MKT order and one for LMT orders LMT order: toPrice(bytes32 optionSeries, bool buySell, uint256 amount, uint256 priceLevel, uint256 validPeriodSecs).
+6. To submit prices, there are two methods, one for MKT order and one for LMT orders
+a) LMT order: toPrice(bytes32 optionSeries, bool buySell, uint256 amount, uint256 priceLevel, uint256 validPeriodSecs).
 Please note: parameter priceLevel starting with 1 as the lowest level rather than 0
-MKT order:
+b) MKT order:
-toTrade(bytes32 optionSeries, bool buySell, uint256 notional)
+- toTrade(bytes32 optionSeries, bool buySell, uint256 notional)
-toTradeByQty(bytes32 optionSeries, bool buySell, uint256 amount)
+- toTradeByQty(bytes32 optionSeries, bool buySell, uint256 amount)

-To cancel order: toCancel(bytes32 optionSeries, bool buySell, uint256 priceLevel, uint256 orderSubmissionTime)
+7. To cancel order: toCancel(bytes32 optionSeries, bool buySell, uint256 priceLevel, uint256 orderSubmissionTime)

-Pull order book from DBOE Order Book Smart Contract (address with property name ob_address): obDepth(bytes32 optionSeries, bool buySell)
+8. Pull order book from DBOE Order Book Smart Contract (address with property name ob_address): obDepth(bytes32 optionSeries, bool buySell)

-Users can try to refresh the reference prices.
-Refer to FAQ no. 1 for more information For a particular Option: refreshRefPx(bytes32 optionSeries) For for the whole expiry: refreshRefs(bytes32 _und, uint256 _expiry)
+9. Users can try to refresh the reference prices.
+Refer to FAQ no. 1 for more information
+a) For a particular Option: refreshRefPx(bytes32 optionSeries)
+b) For for the whole expiry: refreshRefs(bytes32 _und, uint256 _expiry)

 ###### **Sample Codes**